td-ideabox/ThoughtCycle-ORM/README.md

 * `purchase` parent table of purchase data.
 Has a foreign key into `api`.
 * `cc_purchase` purchases completed with a credit card.
 Has a foreign key into `purchase`.
 * `purchase_order`s purchases completed via a purchase order.
 Has a foreign key into `purchase`.
-* `api`s all purchases are tied to third-party api's.
+* `api` all purchases are tied to third-party api's.

 Running buildSchemaData.php would generate the following files: